Maari 2

 Maari 2 is a 2018 Indian Tamil-language action comedy film written and directed by Balaji Mohan.
 It is a sequel to his 2015 film Maari.
 Dhanush, besides producing the film under his company Wunderbar Films, also stars as the title character, continuing his role from the first film with Sai Pallavi played a female lead.
-The film also stars Krishna, Varalaxmi Sarathkumar, Tovino Thomas, Vidya Pradeep, Robo Shankar, Kalloori Vinoth, Kaali Venkat, Master Raghavan and others.
+The film also stars Tovino Thomas, Krishna, Varalaxmi Sarathkumar, Vidya Pradeep, Robo Shankar, Kalloori Vinoth, Kaali Venkat, Master Raghavan and others.
 The music was composed by Yuvan Shankar Raja, the cinematography was handled by Om Prakash and editing by Prasanna GK.
 The film was released on 21 December 2018 and received mixed reviews from critics.